 Getting Started With Bluehost

-Signing up takes about ten minutes.
-You pick a plan, choose a free domain (or connect one you already own), enter payment, and Bluehost provisions your account.
-WordPress installs automatically on first login - you do not need to download anything from WordPress.org.
 For a full walkthrough with screenshots of every screen, including the WonderSuite onboarding wizard, follow our How to install WordPress on Bluehost guide.
 It covers both the current BlueRock dashboard and the older Legacy cPanel layout, since some accounts are still on the older interface.

 If your goal is to launch a blog rather than a generic site, we have a dedicated step-by-step blog setup guide that covers theme choice, essential plugins, and the first five posts.
-Beginners often ask whether the platform is genuinely usable without prior experience - the short answer is yes, and our breakdown of whether Bluehost is easy to use compares the dashboard against SiteGround and DreamHost.

-If you are still on the fence, two questions worth answering up front are whether Bluehost is good for your specific use case, and whether you actually need Bluehost to run WordPress (you do not - WordPress runs on any LAMP stack).
+If you are still on the fence, two questions worth answering up front are whether Bluehost is good for your specific use case, and whether you actually need Bluehost to run WordPress (you do not; WordPress runs on any LAMP stack).

 For a single page that organises all of these signup and setup decisions in one place, including a checkout add-on breakdown and a first-hour checklist most tutorials skip, the Bluehost setup and getting started guide ties it together.